matthias-reis/aithir.de/_content/editions/1/index.md

 ## Other Posts

-==> posts/tropes/types-of-scifi
+==> posts/tropes/04-types-of-scifi

 ==> posts/predictions/climate-catastrophes

 ## Preview: Edition Two

 I'm looking forward to part two already.
-THe content is already in preparation.
+The content is already in preparation.
 Among other topics, you'll find

-- Transspace: another world building exercise.
-THis time I've tried to create the surroundings for space opera stories and other SciFi with FTL drives, antigravity and time travelling
+- **Transspace**: another world building exercise.
+This time I've tried to create the surroundings for space opera stories and other SciFi with FTL drives, antigravity and time travelling
-- Kamina: Some of you have probably followed the other Kamina strory over time.
+- **Kamina**: Some of you have probably followed the other Kamina strory over time.
 There is a predecessor short story, that I will present you in Edition Two as well.

 ## Further Reads

-Before you get bored, here you'll find some story suggestion that are already published.
+Because it fits so well to the vegan topic.
+Here's the previously released essay about the climate crisis titled "World 2".
+The article about veganism can be considees as a spin off.

-==> editions/1/further-reads
+==> storylines/world-2